Realiste1/IntelliSkript/README.md

 ## What is IntelliSkript?

-IntelliSkript is the most advanced skript plugin for Visual Studio Code out there. this plugin will detect errors as you code! it is designed to be compatible with other skript plugins and color theme for VS Code.
+IntelliSkript is the most advanced skript plugin for Visual Studio Code out there. this plugin will detect errors as you code! it is designed to be compatible with other skript plugins and color theme for VS Code. it uses a multi threaded web server to process and analyze skript code very efficiently.

 ### IntelliSkript can: